prajwalmandlik/Portfolio-website/README.md

 # Personal portfolio website

-This is my personal portfolio website
-It contains my educational qualifications, my skills in various fields like technical skills and soft skills.
-I have also mention my contact details, this is a short and crips website to know my capabilities, interest and what kind of person I am
+Welcome to my portfolio website!
+Here is a showcase of my skills and experience in software development.
+My portfolio includes my professional and academic projects, which demonstrate my ability to work on various coding languages and frameworks.
+Additionally, you will find information about my background and education.
+This website is designed to comprehensively understand my capabilities and qualifications as a software developer.

 ## Technology used to build this website
 - HTML